entigolabs/entigo-infralib-agent/README.md

 or

 Oracle Cloud user with compartment manage access.
-Credentials are resolved ambiently like the `oci` CLI: a resource principal when running in-container (Container Instances), otherwise the OCI configuration (`~/.oci/config`, `OCI_CONFIG_FILE`, or config env vars).
-The first local run must use an API-key or session-token profile to seed the Object Storage credentials used by the terraform state backend.
+Credentials are resolved ambiently like the `oci` CLI: a resource principal when running in-container, otherwise the OCI configuration (`~/.oci/config`, `OCI_CONFIG_FILE`, or config env vars).
+The first local run must use an API-key or session-token profile: it seeds both the Object Storage credentials used by the terraform state backend and the hosted DevOps build-spec repository (a one-time git push).
+If that git push fails with a 401 on an identity-domain tenancy, set `ORACLE_GIT_USERNAME` to the correct `<tenancy>/<domain>/<username>` form.
+Subsequent in-container runs reuse the seeded resources.

 ## Compiling Source